thaliaarchi/unix-news/README.md

 This was the first newsletter for UNIX and it provides unique insight into the early community outside of Bell Labs.
 It announced news, showcased modifications sites made to their installations, coordinated meetups, listed the first licensees and mailing list subscribers, and distributed patches.
+For a good history of this period, see ["Unix at 25"](https://landley.net/history/mirror/unix/art3.htm) by Peter H. Salus.

 In July 1977, UNIX News was renamed to ;login: and switched to typesetting with troff.
 I do not currently plan to transcribe those issues, unless it can be